widgetti/solara/solara/website/pages/documentation/advanced/content/10-howto/40-embed.md

+---
+title: Embedding Solara applications into existing websites
+description: Solara can be embedded into existing websites.
+Although it is technically possible to embed a Solara app into an existing webpage,
+    we currently support embedding primarily via iframes.
+---

 # Embedding in existing websites

 Solara can be embedded into existing websites.
 Although it is technically possible to embed a Solara app into an existing webpage, we currently support embedding primarily via iframes.